Lexirieru/Nusapay-Core/README.md

 ### **Direct and Automated Bridge**

 We create a direct and trustless bridge from digital assets (such as USDC) to local fiat currencies.
-The entire process, from a company sending funds to an employee receiving them in their bank account, is automated via smart contracts deployed on Etherlink.
+The entire process, from a company sending funds to an employee receiving them in their bank account, is automated via smart contracts deployed on Core.

 ***

 ### **Efficiency and Low Costs**

-By leveraging Etherlink's near-zero gas fees and extremely fast transaction confirmations, NusaPay enables mass payments that are significantly more economical and rapid.
+By leveraging Core's near-zero gas fees and extremely fast transaction confirmations, NusaPay enables mass payments that are significantly more economical and rapid.
 We eliminate unnecessary intermediaries, ensuring employees receive their full intended salary.

 ***

 ### **Full Transparency and Interoperability**

 Every transaction is recorded transparently on the blockchain.
-We use Hyperlane as our interoperability protocol to ensure digital assets can move securely and efficiently from other blockchains to Etherlink, guaranteeing flexibility and connectivity.
+We use Hyperlane as our interoperability protocol to ensure digital assets can move securely and efficiently from other blockchains to Core, guaranteeing flexibility and connectivity.

 ***